 However, it is clear that Coronavirus tops the charts here.
 Just counting posts containing #covid19 or #coronavirus adds up to more than 20k tweets.
 We took all tweets related to Covid-19 by filtering through words used, and the total added up to 30% of all tweets in this time period (almost 56k tweets!).
 Let's see how Republicans and Democrats prioritized the topic over time:

 At one point, 60% of all tweets by Congress members talked about Covid-19

-Instead of taking the absolute ammount of tweets, we took the % of tweets by each party talking about Covid-19 to better understand how much importance each party gave to the topic, and then compared those graphs to the ammount of daily deaths by Covid-19 in the US.
+Instead of taking the absolute amount of tweets, we took the % of tweets by each party talking about Covid-19 to better understand how much importance each party gave to the topic, and then compared those graphs to the amount of daily deaths by Covid-19 in the US.
 We can see a spike mid March, when all 50 states had confirmed cases and American citizens started to become very worried about the subject.
-However, it is curious to note that how much Congress members talk about the virus does not have as much to do with the ammount of deaths as it does with the political or financial decisions taken due to the virus.
+However, it is curious to note that how much Congress members talk about the virus does not have as much to do with the amount of deaths as it does with the political or financial decisions taken due to the virus.